CertiCoq/certicoq/README.md

   This will fetch the appropriate branch from the submodule (e.g. MetaCoq) in the appropriate directory in submodules (e.g. submobules/MetaCoq)

-# cd submodules/MetaCoq; make; make install
+# make submodules

-  This will make and install the branch of MetaCoq.
-Now when you compile certicoq it will use the appropriate version of MetaCoq.
+  This will remake submodules in their order of dependencies.

   When one modifies a submodule (e.g. MetaCoq) (by adding commits for example), all users of the branch have to do *by themselves* a: